-Does smoking or quitting smoking make you tired?
+Does smoking make you tired?
+Will quitting smoking make you tired?

 Reviewed by: Paul Baker